NamikoToriyama/ronbun-gather/README.md

 ### Automated Daily Execution

+#### Option 1: GitHub Actions (Recommended)

+Set up GitHub Actions to run the paper collection automatically every day at 6 PM JST:

+1. **Set up GitHub Secrets:**
+   Go to your repository → Settings → Secrets and variables → Actions, and add:
+   - `DEEPL_API_KEY`: Your DeepL API key
+   - `NOTION_TOKEN`: Your Notion integration token
+   - `NOTION_DATABASE_ID`: Your Notion database ID
+   - `LINE_CHANNEL_ACCESS_TOKEN`: Your LINE bot access token
+   - `LINE_USER_ID`: Your LINE user ID

+2. **The workflow file is already included** (`.github/workflows/daily-paper-collection.yml`)
+   - Runs every day at 18:00 JST (09:00 UTC)
+   - Can also be triggered manually from GitHub Actions tab
+   - Stores logs as artifacts for 30 days

+3. **Enable GitHub Actions:**
+   - Go to your repository → Actions tab
+   - If prompted, enable GitHub Actions for the repository

+#### Option 2: Local Cron (Alternative)

-Set up cron (automatic task scheduler) to run the paper collection every day at 9 AM:
+Set up cron (automatic task scheduler) to run the paper collection every day at 6 PM:

 1. Open crontab (cron configuration):
 ```bash